-Beyond these concerns, the fact is that this bill is quite likely unconstitutional.
+Beyond these concerns, this bill would face significant constitutional challenges.

-The U.S. Supreme Court has previously recognized that the government may not compel the disclosure of the general membership or donor lists of private organizations, as A2595 seeks to do.
+The U.S. Supreme Court has previously recognized that the government may not compel the disclosure of the general membership or donor lists of private organizations, as S2379 seeks to do.
 In a landmark 1958 decision protecting the privacy of citizens to freely associate with one another and work towards common aims, the Court rejected the demand by the state of Alabama that the NAACP turn over its member and donor list.